C8forT/ScrcpyWiFi/README.md

             https://github.com/Genymobile/scrcpy/blob/master/BUILD.md#simple

         The repository and Snap versions of scrcpy did not work for me in LMDE 5, which is based on Debian.

+        4. Fedora (Jan.
+2023) - scrcpy is not in the main Fedora repository.
+I accessed it from the Fedora Copr repository, which is a user repository: sudo dnf copr enable zeno/scrcpy sudo dnf install scrcpy

     If launching ScrcpyWiFi.sh at step VI below generates an error indicating that your system has an incorrect version of adb, which happened to me on LMDE 5, installing scrcpy from the source code should force scrcpy to work with the version of adb